wondergrandma/ruleCreator/README.md

 # ruleCreator
-Web platform for creating corealiton rules with integrated GitLab
+Web platform for creating corealiton rules for SIEM solutions with integrated GitLab